firezone/firezone/rust/relay/README.md

 To run the relay:

 ```
-firezone-relay --portal_token <portal_token>
+firezone-relay --token <token>
 ```

-where `portal_token` is the token shown when creating a Relay in the Firezone admin portal.
+where `token` is the token shown when creating a Relay in the Firezone admin portal.

 For an up-to-date documentation on the available configurations options and a detailed help text, run `cargo run --bin relay -- --help`.
 All command-line